nicholaswilde/recipes/docs/ingredients/onion-pique.md

 ### Step 3

-Add to a pot of stock or milk to cook.
+Add to a pot of stock or milk to cook for about 20 minutes.
 Remove, squeeze out the liquid, and discard when the stock or milk is finished.

 ## :zap: Onion Clouté